Wiejeben/nuxt.js-craft-boilerplate/README.md

 Copy `.env.example` to `.env` and fill in the environmental variables (for GraphQL token see [Craft 3 - Installation](#installation)).

 To enable GraphQL IDE support copy `graphql.config.example.json` to `graphql.config.json` and execute `npm run graphql-schema`.
+This will also generate `fragmentTypes.json` which will add support for Craft Matrix fields to Apollo.

 Sometimes CSS changes may not be visible, this is a weakness of PurgeCSS.
 To make sure you specific CSS is not purged, add a keyword used in the not visible CSS the whitelist in `postcss.config.js`.